Why businesses lose trust when they can’t deliver on what they promise

 Operations are how that promise is delivered.

-If the two aren’t aligned, the brand will always fall short — no matter how good it looks on the surface.
+If the two aren’t working together, the brand will always fall short — no matter how good it looks.

-But when they work together, the business becomes far more than the sum of its parts.
+But when they do, the business becomes far more than the sum of its parts.